 We created some keyboard shortcuts for Sets.
 Some might be challenging, so we welcome your feedback.

 |Win+Ctrl+1 through 8||Switch to a specific tab|

 |Win+Ctrl+9||Switch to the last tab|

 |Win+Ctrl+T||Open a new tab|

-Throughout this process we’ve put a lot of effort into making Sets easy to use for everyone.
-We expect to have Narrator support soon and screen-reader functionality is on the horizon as well.
+Throughout this process, we’ve put a lot of effort into making Sets easy to use for everyone.
+We expect to have Narrator support soon, and screen-reader functionality is also on the horizon.

-If you’re currently using Ease of Access tools and don’t want this experience, you can turn it off in Settings.
-Select the Start button, then select Settings > System > Multitasking > Uncheck Tabs in apps.
+If you’re currently using Ease of Access tools and don’t want this experience, you can turn it off in Settings > System > Multitasking > Uncheck Tabs in apps.